Piscataway Township and Its Public Schools

 We are also participating in a new program offered by The New Jersey Board of Public Utilities that is aimed at assisting local governments in identifying opportunities for increased energy efficiency.

 Fiscal Planning Supports Student Achievement

-Each April, voters in Piscataway are asked to cast ballots on a proposed budget for the following school year.
-In assembling the budget, the Administration weighs proposed expenses against the following standard: will this expense improve the environment for learning?
+In assembling the budget, the administration weighs proposed expenses against the following standard: will this expense improve the environment for learning?
 Will this expense result in students who feel safe and motivated to learn, and staff who are committed and well prepared?